Made in Portugal is in fashion

 We have succeeded in shaking up a sector as conservative as luxury by introducing a new privilege, time savings.

 "In 2016, we were 600 people in Portugal.
-Today we are 1,300, more than half of which are IT engineers, says Andreia Gomes.
+Today there are 1,300, more than half of whom are IT engineers, says Andreia Gomes.
 Communication Manager of Farfetch.
 We have succeeded in shaking up a sector as conservative as luxury by introducing a new privilege, the time saved "she explains.

 Take off again